WSE-research/microservice-updater/README.md

 list of strings.
 If this file isn't provided, the service will generate a random key.

 The service requires a valid SSL certificate.
-Please edit the `.env` file to provide the path to your certificate. `SSL_DIR` is the path to your certificate. `server.crt` and `server.key` are the names of the certificate and the key.
+Please edit the `.env` file to provide the path to your certificate. `SSL_CERT_FILE` is the path to your certificate. `SSL_KEY_FILE` is the path to your keyfile of the certificate.

 Run `docker-compose up -d` to start the service.
 You can change the external port of this service by editing the variable `SERVICE_PORT` in the `.env`